Allen188/PulseDIA/README.md

 # PulseDIA
-A novel gas phase separation and MS acquisition method which improves the specificity and sensitivity of Orbitrap-based DIA analysis.
+A novel gas phase separation based MS acquisition method could improve the specificity and sensitivity of Orbitrap-based DIA analysis.
 <br>
 ## Instruction
 ### PulseDIA_calcu_win.R
-It can be generated customized PulseDIA isolation window scheme.
+This script can generate a customized PulseDIA isolation window scheme.

-#### Parameters that need to be modified
+#### Please set the required parameters according to experiments
 ```
 #----------------------------- Please modify the parameters ---------------------------------------------------